qforestlab/segmentation_correction/03_segmentation.md

    ![Restore view](https://github.com/user-attachments/assets/66fec52d-449e-4bad-a208-5a7bc1a99dee)
 5. In your QGIS map, toggle the tree’s `Segmented` attribute to **True**.
    ![Toggle segmented](https://github.com/user-attachments/assets/b566e314-5415-4c1c-9e5c-e893f20b3b01)
+6. If you noticed anything special about the trees (e.g. special trunk shape, broken, dead...) write a note about it in the `Notes` field in QGIS.

 ## 5. Repeat for Each Tree

 Repeat steps 2–4 for every tree in the plot until all individual clouds are corrected.
-To make sure no work is lost if you work locally, save the individual point clouds along the way by moving on to step 6.2 and 6.3.
+To make sure no work is lost when you work locally, save the individual point clouds along the way by moving on to step 6.2 and 6.3.

 ## 6. Export All Point Clouds